0ki/fengoffice_old/fengoffice_/readme.txt

 		- Better look and feel
 			- The tasks module now looks much nicer and better ressembles the look and feel of the rest of OpenGoo.
 	- Also improved the calendar module.
-		- It now fits more space.
+		- Now it uses better the available space.
 Actions were moved to the top toolbar.
 		- You can now invite users to events and confirm assistance to an event.
 		- The default view is the "My calendar" view, that shows you only events related to you.
 		- You can also filter by event state and by users or just show all events.